 Route Families

-Ikawaari currently exposes multiple implemented API families rather than a single perfectly uniform namespace.
+Ikawaari currently exposes multiple implemented API families, with an ongoing harmonization effort toward a more uniform structure.

-This page explains how to read the platform API surface correctly.
+This page explains how to read the platform API surface correctly, and which route form should now be treated as canonical.

 Why route families matter